Accio/accio.github.io/_posts/2019-04-29-building-R-package-for-Windows.md

 ---
 layout: single
 title: Building R and/or R packages for Windows
-categories: R
+categories: programming
-tags: R C Windows programming
+tags: R C Windows
 ---

 For those who often work with R code, it is convenient to package commonly used functions, data structures, documentations and other helping files into packages.
 Prior to submission of such packages to CRAN, it is necessary to go through the [CRAN policies](https://cran.r-project.org/web/packages/submission_checklist.html) and the [checklist for CRAN submissions](https://cran.r-project.org/web/packages/submission_checklist.html) to make sure that the package meets the standard of CRAN.